jesseeproductions/coupon-creator/readme.txt

 6. Coupon Options

 == Changelog ==
+= 2.1.2 December 7th, 2015 =
+* Fixed bug on option page tabs due to changes in 4.4

 = 2.1.1 September 13th, 2015 =
 * Changed Text Domain

 = 2.1 August 27th, 2015 =
 * Added base CSS to the print view to present a better layout of the text with more options in Pro to change font size, weight, and family.